A gobo is a template that light shines through to project an image onto a surface. The term “gobo” is an acronym that stands for “GOes Before Optics.”

 Gobo lighting is also referred to as logo lighting, monogram lighting, name-in-lights, wedding lighting, or texture lighting.

 Gobos come in a variety of sizes (diameters) based on the lights used to project them.
 All gobo projectors state the exact size gobo or range of gobo sizes they can accommodate.

-Gobo lights were originally used for theater and TV to create visually interesting backdrops that could be changed quickly depending on the production.
-The most common gobo size used by these industries is a “B-Size” gobo.
+Originally used for theater and TV, gobo lights create visually interesting backdrops that can be changed quickly by switching gobo templates.
+The most common gobo size used in these industries is a “B-Size” gobo.

 Our DIY friendly lights use “D-Size” and “E-Size” gobos that are the perfect fit for our compact, lightweight, bright, sharp, easy to setup LED gobo projectors.

 Gobo sizes smaller than E-size (<37.5mm diameter) are only recommended for blocky, non-detailed designs like simple shapes and block letters.
 The small gobo size doesn’t have enough surface area to support intricate script fonts or detailed designs or images.

 - 86mm – B-Size (Source 4 Ellipsoidal, Altman Shakespeare) (A little larger than the diameter of a Coke can)

 - 66mm – M-Size (Source 4 Jr.)

 - 53mm – D-Size (LED Gobo Lighting)